 This paper reconsiders the developments of model evaluation in macroeconometrics over the last forty years.
-Our analysis starts from the failure of Cowles foundation models.
-The different diagnoses of this failure are then analyzed to classify them in two groups: explanations related to problems in the theoretical models that lead to problems in the identification of the
+Our analysis starts from the failure of early empirical macroeconomic models caused by stagflation in the seventies.
+The different diagnoses of this failure are then analyzed to classify them in two groups: explanations related to problems in the theoretical models that lead to problems in the identification of the relevant econometric model and explanations related to problems in the underlying statistical model that lead to misspecification of the relevant econometric model.

 Developments in macroeconometric model evaluation are then discussed to illustrate how the different critiques have initiated different approaches in macroeconometrics.
 The evolution of what has been considered the consensus approach to macroeconometric model evaluation over the last thirty years is then followed.
-The statistical based evaluation of the failure of Cowles foundation model has generated a dynamic modelling strategy that has posed great emphasis on the statistical model and very little emphasis on the explicit modelling of the economy based on intertemporal optimization.
+The statistical based evaluation of the failure of empirical macroeconomic models has generated a dynamic modelling strategy that has posed great emphasis on the statistical model and very little emphasis on the explicit modelling of the economy based on intertemporal optimization.
 This approach has failed to reach the consensus of the profession.
 The evolution of what has been instead considered the consensus approach to macroeconometric model evaluation over the last thirty years is then followed.
 VAR based model evaluation of Real Business Cycle (RBC) models and model evaluation in Bayesian Dynamic Structural General Equilibrium (DSGE) models are discussed to show how the profession has become progressively more dominated by the theory related approach to model evaluation.
-The approach based on the analysis of the underlying statistical model has been so unsuccessful that the logic of the criticism moved to Cowles foundation models in the early seventies might apply almost exactly to DSGE-VAR model evaluation in the first decade of the new millenium.
+The logic of the criticism moved to Cowles foundation models in the early seventies might apply almost exactly to DSGE-VAR model evaluation in the first decade of the new millennium.
+However, the combination of general statistical model, such as a Factor Augmented VAR , with a DSGE model seems to produce forecasts that perform better than those based exclusively on the theoretical and on the statistical model.

-2 Model Evaluation in the Cowles foundation models
+2 Model evaluation in empirical large econometric models